 I liked Clark Kellogg’s line: “His clock was parked.”
 He was referencing someone not moving quickly enough.
 Clark is glib, particularly in the studio.
-When he’s on the call with a play-by-player, he’s contained but rarely assertively animated.
+When he’s on the call with a play-by-player, he’s contained.
+But he’s rarely assertively animated.
 Getting a little more insightful.
 That explains his endurance.

 We saw potential end-game tournament thrillers last weekend.
 Why late-season, invariable and impossible?
 It’s the magic.
 These finishes are part of this late-season yearly tapestry?
 It happened three times this past weekend alone, once, twice in one game.
 Rich Waltz worked the Arizona State shimmering upset over Arizona over the Wildcats in Tucson.
 He impressed me.